Low-Compute Watermark Removal via Dual-Domain Natural Projection: Our Approach: DAWN

 \subsection{Detailed Approach}

-{\bf Step 1: Frequency-Domain Reconstruction.} To enable watermark-agnostic suppression of spectral artifacts, we train a lightweight frequency-domain UNet \( f_{\text{freq}} \) on a dataset of clean natural images, denoted \(\{x_{tr}^{(i)}\}_{i=1}^N\).
-This dataset is disjoint from test-time watermarked inputs \(x_w\) and contains no watermarks; it is only used once, offline, to expose the model to diverse frequency statistics.
-Each image is first transformed into its $8 \times 8$ blockwise DCT representation:
+{\bf Step 1: Frequency-Domain Reconstruction.} To enable watermark-agnostic suppression of spectral artifacts, we train a lightweight frequency-domain UNet \( f_{\text{freq}} \) on a dataset of clean natural images \(\{x_{tr}^{(i)}\}_{i=1}^N\).
+This training is performed \emph{once}, entirely offline, and does not require watermarked samples; thus it does not contribute to the computational cost at attack time.
+Each image is transformed into its $8 \times 8$ blockwise DCT representation: { }

-To mimic watermark-like distortions, we generate corrupted inputs \(\hat{X}^{(i)}\) by injecting Gaussian noise into structured frequency bands:

-where each coefficient is indexed by $(u,v)$ in its $8 \times 8$ block.
-Noise is selectively added to coefficients satisfying \(t_1 \leq u+v < t_2\), which targets a frequency band.
-This simulates the concentration of watermark energy in perceptually unobtrusive yet robust regions of the spectrum commonly exploited in semantic watermarking.
-To further enhance robustness, we introduce a {\em learnable frequency mask} \(M\), a sigmoid-gated tensor that adaptively attenuates anomalous frequency regions:
+We adopt $8\times8$ DCT blocks because this resolution is widely used in image compression (e.g., JPEG), captures localized spectral structure, and aligns with the blockwise patterns where many frequency-domain watermarking methods embed their signals~\citep{wen2023tree, guo2024freqmark, navas2008dwt}.
+These blocks provide a compact representation in which watermark perturbations often manifest as structured deviations in mid- and high-frequency bands.
+To mimic watermark-like distortions, we generate corruptions by injecting Gaussian noise into structured frequency bands: { } where noise is selectively added to coefficients satisfying \(t_1 \leq u+v < t_2\) within each DCT block.
+This simulates structured spectral deviations commonly exploited by semantic watermarking schemes such as \textsc{Tree-Ring} and \textsc{FreqMark}.
+To further enhance robustness, we introduce a learnable frequency mask \(M=\sigma(\theta)\) that adaptively attenuates anomalous frequency regions: { }

-where \(\theta\) is a learnable parameter shared across all samples.
-The UNet is trained with an $\ell_1$ objective to reconstruct the clean frequency map:

-This stage restores natural spectral decay and suppresses watermark-induced anomalies before re-projection into pixel space.
+The UNet is trained using an $\ell_1$ reconstruction objective: { } This stage restores natural spectral decay and suppresses watermark-induced anomalies before pixel re-projection.

-{\bf Step 2: Diffusion-Based Semantic Refinement.} Although frequency reconstruction reduces watermark traces, it can introduce artifacts and degrade fine textures.
-To recover perceptual realism, we refine the inverse-DCT output with a pretrained \texttt{img2img} diffusion model \(\mathcal{D}\):

-This step leverages semantic priors captured by the diffusion model to restore coherent objects, textures, and global structure, while further eroding watermark signals aligned with high-level semantics.
+{\bf Step 2: Diffusion-Based Semantic Refinement.} Although frequency reconstruction effectively weakens watermark traces, it can introduce artifacts or degrade fine textures.
+To restore semantic coherence, we refine the inverse-DCT output using a pretrained \texttt{img2img} diffusion model \(\mathcal{D}\): { } This step leverages semantic priors learned by the diffusion model to recover coherent objects, textures, and global structure, while further eroding watermark signals aligned with high-level semantics.

-{\bf Step 3: Tone and Color Correction.} Finally, to harmonize global appearance, we apply a lightweight channel-wise mean–variance matching:

-where \(\mu_c\) and \(\sigma_c\) denote the mean and standard deviation of channel \(c\).
-This correction mitigates global color and tone shifts from earlier stages, ensuring that the final output remains both perceptually natural and semantically faithful.